About the Firm

 Mr. Lattimore brings his big-firm experience to bear on the matters he now handles for his clients.
 His more recent accomplishments and experience include:

-• Obtaining reinstatement of Amazon listing (suspended for alleged patent infringement) in less than one week, after months of efforts by others failed.
+• 3 Obtained reinstatement of an Amazon listing (suspended for alleged patent infringement) in less than one week, after months of efforts by others failed.

-• Effectively handling multiple intellectual property and advertising enforcement actions on behalf of a large producer of consumer goods.
+• 6 Effectively handled numerous patent, trademark, and false advertising lawsuits on behalf of a large producer of consumer goods.

-Throughout his career, Mr. Lattimore has also handled numerous commercial litigation matters across a broad variety of issues and industries.
-His cases have included claims such as breach of contract, fraud, tortious interference with contract, violation of the False Claims Act, unjust enrichment, and claims under the consumer fraud and civil RICO statutes of New Jersey and other jurisdictions.
-His experience spans subject matters that include software development agreements, pharmaceutical distribution agreements, intellectual property licensing agreements, partnership disputes, and close corporation shareholder disputes.
-In addition to handling general litigation matters, Mr. Lattimore handles drafting of various types of intellectual property and commercial contracts, and also counsels clients regarding the evaluation of proposed contract terms and the interpretation of existing contractual obligations.
+Throughout his career, Mr. Lattimore has also litigated numerous commercial litigation matters involving a broad range of issues and industries.
+His cases have included claims such as breach of contract, fraud, tortious interference with contract, violation of the False Claims Act, and claims under consumer fraud and civil RICO statutes.
+His commercial litigation experience spans various subject-matter areas, including software development agreements, pharmaceutical distribution agreements, and intellectual property license agreements.

 Mr. Lattimore graduated from Princeton University in 1994, where he was a national-class decathlete and co-captain of the track and field team.
 He earned a second Ivy League degree when he graduated from the University of Pennsylvania Law School in 2000, after pursuing a post-collegiate athletic career.